The Question Everyone's Asking

 -

-Comprehensive content created compound effects - Better AI citations led to more backlinks, which improved traditional rankings
+Comprehensive content creates compound effects - Better AI citations may lead to more backlinks and improved traditional rankings

 -

-User behavior shifted - Traffic quality improved—visitors from AI Overview citations had 43% higher conversion rates
+User behavior appears to shift - Traffic from AI Overview citations may show improved quality and conversion

 -